mendicant-original/learning-series/issues/01-The-Table-Assignment/chapters/02-Data-Access.md

       end
     end

-We've covered the simple requirements by now as we're able to properly initialize a table and to access individual cells.
-In the next chapter we start to implement some of the tricky ones.
+To recap what we have done so far: the table can be initialized with configurable data and individual data cells can be accessed in an intuitive manner.
+In the next chapter we'll start to implement some of the more tricky requirements.